FACULTY

 Email: Mette.Harder@oneonta.edu

-Mette Harder received her PhD in French history from the University of York, U.K. in 2010.
+Mette Harder received her PhD in History from the University of York, U.K. in 2010.
 She also studied at the University of Stirling, Scotland and at the Institut d'Etudes Politiques de Paris (Sciences Po), France.
-Dr. Harder specializes on the history of the French Revolution, and also teaches classes on Enlightenment Europe, the Napoleonic Empire, European masculinities, and Americans in Paris.
-Her research focuses on endemic violence among French Revolutionary legislators, on the history and memory of the National Convention, and on fatherhood in revolutionary politics and society.
+She specializes on the history of the French Revolution and teaches classes on Enlightenment and Revolutionary Europe, the Napoleonic Empire, masculinities studies, and police history.
+Her research focuses on violence against parliamentary bodies and on parliamentary purges in the French Revolution, and on the struggles that new democracies and their leaders face.

 Publications (2000-Present)

 “Entre mémoire et histoire: les ex-Conventionnels et les premiers historiens de la Révolution.”
-In L’écriture d’une expérience: Révolution, histoire et mémoires de conventionnels, edited by Michel Biard, Philippe Bourdin, Hervé Leuwers and Yoshiaki Ômi.
-Paris: Société des études robespierristes, 2015, 207-213.
-Published
+In L’écriture d’une expérience: Révolution, histoire et mémoires de conventionnels, edited by Michel Biard, Philippe Bourdin, Hervé Leuwers and Yoshiaki Ômi, 207-213.
+Paris: Société des études robespierristes, 2015.

-“Reacting to Revolution – The Political Career(s) of Jean-Lambert Tallien.”
-In Experiencing the French Revolution, edited by David Andress.
+“Reacting to Revolution: The Political Career(s) of Jean-Lambert Tallien.”
+In Experiencing the French Revolution, edited by David Andress, 87-112.
 Oxford: Studies on Voltaire & the Eighteenth Century, 2013.
-Published

 “Ex-Conventionnels versus Historians of the French Revolution.”
 In Historicising the French Revolution, edited by Carolina Armenteros; T.C.W.
-Blanning et al. Newcastle: Cambridge Scholars Publishing, 2008.
-Published
+Blanning et al., 284-307.
+Newcastle: Cambridge Scholars Publishing, 2008.

 Selected courses taught